-- Semester 2 of year 4 is spent in industry on the Engineering project Internship where students carry out project work in one of Trinity’s internship partner Industrial companies based in Ireland or abroad.
-The engineering project internship is full time from mid-January to June.
+- Semester 2 of Year 4 is spent in industry on the Engineering Project Internship, in which students carry out project work in one of Trinity’s internship partner Industrial companies based in Ireland or abroad.
+The internship is full time from mid-January to June.
 Example companies include; Nokia, DepuySynthes, Ferrari, Glanbia, Deloitte, PwC and many others

-- An extended period (approximately 6-8 months) in the fourth year is spent at either an approved partner university (e.g. KTH Stockholm, IST Lisbon, UPC Barcelona, EPFL Lausanne, KUL Belgium), or in a formal industrial placement, after which students return to Trinity and complete their studies with an appropriate range of advanced level modules and a substantial Capstone research project.
+- An extended period (between six and eight months) in the fourth year is spent at either an approved partner university (such as KTH Stockholm, IST Lisbon, UPC Barcelona, EPFL Lausanne, KUL Belgium), or in a formal industrial placement, after which students return to Trinity and complete their studies with an appropriate range of advanced level modules and a substantial Capstone research project.

-- An integrated 2-year cycle based in Trinity, comprising an approved combination of project work and lectures.
+- An integrated two-year cycle based in Trinity, comprising an approved combination of project work and lectures.

-Overview of the Engineering with Management Program in the School of Engineering, delivered by Rocco Lupoi.
+Overview of the Engineering with Management programme in the School of Engineering at Trinity College Dublin, delivered by Professor Rocco Lupoi.